odysseyindia/odyssey-tours/content/english/tim/itineraries/india-north-and-south/_index.md

         url: /destinations/india/states/kerala/cities/alleppey/
         title: Alleppey
         content: >-
-          Today, your four-hour drive takes you to Kerala's picture-postcard backwaters, and for a very special stay.
+          Today, your four-hour drive takes you to Kerala’s picture-postcard backwaters, and for a very special stay.

           Alleppey (also called Allapuzha) is a bustling town south of Kochi, and a major trading centre for the coir industry.
-It is also the centre of Kerala's backwaters, with many interesting homestays in nearby villages.
+It is also the centre of Kerala’s backwaters, with many interesting homestays in nearby villages.
 Caressed by the Arabian Sea and with a vast network of lakes, lagoons and rivers, this region shelters some unique animal and birdlife.